mongodb/docs-cluster-to-cluster-sync/source/includes/fact-valid-namespace-remap.rst

        }
      ]

-  This remap would generate an namespace error if each database on the source cluster contains a ``texas`` collection.
+  If each database on the source cluster contains a ``texas`` collection, ``mongosync`` may fail, corrupt data, or exhibit unexpected behavior.